 Combined BS/MAT Program: Mathematics

-Current Stony Brook undergraduate students are eligible to enroll in combined Bachelor’s/Master’s in Art in Teaching degree programs, which are administered through collaborations between the College of Arts and Sciences, the School of Professional Development (SPD), and the Graduate School.
+Current Stony Brook undergraduate students are eligible to enroll in combined Bachelor’s/Master of Arts in Teaching degree programs, which are administered through collaborations between the College of Arts and Sciences, the School of Professional Development (SPD), and the Graduate School.
 These programs allow current Stony Brook undergraduate students with special talent and motivation to earn two degrees in less time and at less expense than if they enrolled in two separate programs.
 Applicants to the combined programs are not required to submit an application fee or GRE scores.

 Students may enter into one of SPD-sponsored programs as early as the beginning of their junior year.
 While some graduate study will take place prior to the last undergraduate semester, graduate status will commence with the eighth semester, and graduation with both degrees will usually occur after ten semesters of study.
 The total combined degree program will include 150 credits of study and save the student a minimum of one semester’s time and graduate tuition.